-One hour a week during the second and third trimesters of the fourth year.
+Two hours a week during the second trimester of the fourth year.

 26. Advanced Medical Bacteriology and Immunology.
 This course includes advanced training in special methods used in the study of problems of immediate relation to infectious diseases.
 Hours and credit by arrangement.